mdeweerd/zha-toolkit/README.md

 So this technique allows reading the value from the attribute cache.
 It does not use the attribute cache database table, but tries to get the value from the in-memory cache.

+When `use_cache` is 2, an actual read will be executed if the attribute is not in cache.

 ```yaml
 service: zha_toolkit.attr_read